kevinzhuang01/project_leaders_2025/_profiles/massimilianolupo-pasini.md

   the opportunity to become acquainted with the scientific challenges that the US-DOE is facing to achieve materials design and discovery, and appreciate the advantages that AI and ML can provide to this field.
+desired: The applicant should desirably be familiar with basic AI and ML concepts.
+  Familiarity with Python packages for ML (e.g., Scikit-Learn and PyTorch) is desired, but not required.
+email: lupopasinim@ornl.gov
 ---

 ## Additional Information